“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 - Eli’s: This BBQ shack on the side of the road is open only Fridays and Saturdays, but oh what a shack it is.
 You can find it at 360 Skinner Road.
 It’s now run by Eli’s son, as Eli the original passed away a few years ago.
 ESPN’s Keith Law has been raving about it for years.
 Eli’s son serves free food all day every Martin Luther King Day.

 - Dunedin Smokehouse: When I’m in Florida I try to gorge on things I can’t easily get in Canada – mostly fresh fish from the Gulf.
 And where I live in Canada, BBQ is available everywhere.
-With that said, I must admit I’ve never actually been to the Dunedin Smokehouse, but I’ve heard great things.
-If seafood isn’t your thing, Dunedin Smokehouse is definitely the place for you.
-Pulled pork, brisket, ribs, corned beef, and sausages are all on the menu here.
+But seafood isn’t for everyone, and if you’re one of those people, Dunedin Smokehouse is definitely the place for you.
+Pulled pork, brisket, ribs, corned beef, and sausages are all on the menu here, and the sides are just as outstanding – especially the jalapeño cornbread and smoked gouda mac and cheese.
 Outdoor fire-side dining is also available.
+If you really want to be gluttonous, try the “Phat” Pig Combo.
+You get to choose four meats and two sides, though you’ll find the standout is always the slow-smoked St. Louis ribs.

 - Lucky Lobster: Another new addition to Dunedin, Lucky Lobster mercifully takes the place of the old “Jolly Mon” alongside the Pinellas Trail.
 Sad to say, I’m allergic to crustaceans: shrimp, crab, and lobster so I can’t vouch for Lucky Lobster.
 But I can say it’s clean and bright with an attractive decor and patio seating.
 They serve Maine lobster, if that means anything to you.